damlaio/toki-suno/lexicon.md

 Red
 Yellow

-White and black are only used for certain special lexical items and for actual colours.
+White and Black are reserved for special lexical items and for literal colour meaning.

 ---